UllaRisager/Learn-with-Locals/_posts/2017-05-28-teach-your-mates-how-to-code.md

 #### So why teach your mates how to code?

-* You can move forward with your own projects as you can use them as example tasks.
+- You can move forward with your own projects as you can use them as example tasks.

-* You can work on your own projects, the ones that you always neglected due to 'lack of time'.
+-You can work on your own projects, the ones that you always neglected due to 'lack of time'.

-* You can learn a lot of new stuff on-the-go, get a better overview of what you already know and learn how to organize your existing knowledge
+- You can learn a lot of new stuff on-the-go, get a better overview of what you already know and learn how to organize your existing knowledge

-* You can help people improve their skills and get better at the technologies that I know.
+- You can help people improve their skills and get better at the technologies that I know.

-* You can spend more time with your mates, so our relationships will improve.
+- You can spend more time with your mates, so our relationships will improve.

-* And for good karma; coding is an extremely valuable knowledge, you might help your friends change their careers, get better jobs or you might even start working together in the future.
+- And for good karma; coding is an extremely valuable knowledge, you might help your friends change their careers, get better jobs or you might even start working together in the future.
 A real win-win!

 ### &nbsp;